+Table 1 – Counts of Descriptors Considered

-An important challenge in using machine learning techniques is in assembling a suitable set of predictors.
+An important challenge in using machine learning techniques is in assembling a suitable set of descriptors.
 In case of PFAS, differences between species and sex that complicate model estimation are likely driven by a mix of physiological and chemical differences.
 First, PFAS excretion from blood is largely accomplished through urine via the kidneys.2, 3 Furthermore, PFAS chemicals may be re-absorbed in the kidney by receptors intended to re-uptake fatty acids, a process influenced by sex in some species.3, 4 For example, hexanoic acid (C6H12O2) is a fatty acid naturally found in animal fats that is analogous in structure to Perfluorohexanoic acid (PFHxA) (C6HF11O2).
-Excretion and re-uptake of both compounds in the kidney appears to be accomplished through similar receptor mediated transporters 5(citation).
+Excretion and re-uptake of both compounds in the kidney might be accomplished through similar receptor mediated transporters 5.
 If PFAS activate similar metabolic pathways of endogenous compounds more generally, similarity to endogenous compounds may be a predictor of t½.
 Lastly, PFAS have various chemical properties and structures depending upon their intended use.
 For example, some tend to form micelles, be more water soluble, or contain specific chemical structures that promote or retard metabolism.
 Therefore, both chemical properties and particular structures likely influence t½.

 With this information in mind, we assembled a set of chemical and physiological descriptors as potential predictors of t½.
 These data included:

-Physio-chemical characteristics: Serving as the basis of our predictor dataset, a suite of 17 physio-chemical characteristics predicted by the OPERA modeling platform 6 were associated to each PFAS chemical.
-Opera models themselves have defined applicability domains based on both the local and global neighborhood measures.
-For our training dataset, we only included Opera models as predictors if at least half of the training chemicals in our dataset fell within the global domain of the model and had nearest neighbor scores of at least 50% (i.e., within local domain).
+Physio-chemical characteristics: Serving as the basis of our descriptor dataset, a suite of 17 physio-chemical characteristics predicted by the OPERA modeling platform 6 were associated to each PFAS chemical.
+OPERA models themselves have defined applicability domains based on both the local and global neighborhood measures.
+For our training dataset, we only included OPERA models as predictors if at least half of the training chemicals in our dataset fell within the global domain of the model and had nearest neighbor scores of at least 50% (that is, within local domain).
 We also included average molecular mass as a potential predictor, available from the USEPA CompTox Dashboard7.

 Kidney characteristics.
-Because the kidney is a primary site of PFAS metabolism8, and metabolism may be influenced by physical aspects of the kidney, a suite of kidney structure characteristics (e.g. kidney weight, number of nephrons, glomular surface area, etc) was assembled from Oliver et al 1968.Oliver 9 For species missing from Oliver et al. 1968 (Monkey), data for the four primary descriptors (body weight, kidney weight, proximal tubule length, and proximal tubule diameter) used in calculating other descriptors were interpolated via linear regression of Log10-transformed kidney weight.
+Because the kidney is a primary site of PFAS metabolism8, and metabolism may be influenced by physical aspects of the kidney, a suite of kidney structure characteristics (for example kidney weight, number of nephrons, glomerular surface area) was assembled from Oliver 9.
+For species missing from Oliver 9 (Monkey), data for the four primary descriptors (body weight, kidney weight, proximal tubule length, and proximal tubule diameter) used in calculating other descriptors were interpolated via linear regression of Log10-transformed kidney weight.
 10, 11 All regressions were significant (p<0.05) and had R2 ≥ 0.67).